Azure/ResourceModules/modules/cdn/profile/secret/README.md

   ]
   ```

+### Parameter: `profileName`

+The name of the parent CDN profile.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

+### Parameter: `secretSourceResourceId`

+The resource ID of the secrect source.
+Required if the type is CustomerCertificate.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `enableDefaultTelemetry`

+Enable telemetry via a Globally Unique Identifier (GUID).

+- Required: No
+- Type: bool
+- Default: `True`

+### Parameter: `secretVersion`

+The version of the secret.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `subjectAlternativeNames`

+The subject alternative names of the secrect.

+- Required: No
+- Type: array
+- Default: `[]`

 ### Parameter: `useLatestVersion`

 Indicates whether to use the latest version of the secrect.

 - Required: No
 - Type: bool
 - Default: `False`